exorde-labs/TestnetProtocol/docs/tokenomics.md

 3. This **guarantees** a **maximum token inflation rate from the Protocol Rewards**.
 4. **EXD Rewards will be distributed until at least Q2 2029**.

-*The demand for the protocol and its data services is expected to create a **sustainable** reward stream over time, complementing and then taking over the protocol's initial rewards pool.*
+*The demand for the Protocol and its data services is expected to create a **sustainable** reward stream over time, complementing and then taking over the Protocol's initial rewards pool.*

 Depending on the demand for Exorde's Token & Data (and other factors), the rewards rate is likely to be much lower than the maximum rate, offering a guaranteed source of rewards for at least 10 years.